The Employment Law Review: United Arab Emirates

 Once a contract is executed, it cannot be amended unilaterally, that is, without seeking the prior consent of the employee.
 Any amendment to the contract must be agreed between the parties.

 Article 38 of the Labour Law provides for a distinction between contracts for a limited period and contracts for an unlimited period.
-A contract is for a limited period when the parties provide for a term of the contract (maximum two years).
+A contract is for a limited period when the parties provide for a term of the contract (maximum four years).
 At the end of the term, the parties may agree to renew the contract for similar or shorter periods.

 ii Probationary periods